 Overview of Nationwide Home Insurance

 Established as a mutual auto insurer in 1925, Nationwide began by offering quality coverage at low rates to Ohio farmers.
 Property insurance was added in 1934, and by 1955, it had grown to have a presence in 32 states, helping it to earn the name Nationwide.
-Since then, it's grown to become a Fortune 100 company and one of the largest insurance and financial services companies in the world, with an impressive market share of 3.61 percent.
-Its insurance offerings include motorcycle, boat, pet, farm, life and commercial policies.
+Since then, it's grown to become a Fortune 100 company and one of the largest insurance and financial services companies in the world, with an impressive market share of over 3 percent.
+Its insurance offerings include motorcycle, boat, pet, farm, life, and commercial policies.
 Some things haven't changed though: It's still owned by its policyholders.

 How Does Nationwide Home Insurance Rate?

 These ratings are from the J.D.
 Power 2019 U.S. Household Insurance Study - Homeowners Insurance.
 The highest score for each category is five stars.The Nationwide Insurance Company subsidiary rated here may not be the subsidiary that underwrites your insurance policy.
 Check with your insurance agent for more information.

 The National Association of Insurance Commissioners collects complaint information from state insurance regulators.
 The national median complaint ratio is 1.
 A score of less than 1 means a company has a less than average number of complaints, while a score higher than 1 means it has more than average.
 Find out more from the NAIC website.The Nationwide Insurance subsidiary rated here may not be the subsidiary that underwrites your insurance policy.
 Check with your insurance agent for more information.

 Last Updated: July 2017

 Financial Strength Rating